 Clever Humor – Trusting the Audience to Get it

-Mmm… that picture look super dreamy with the contrasted, refreshing dark brown and white drink against a bright blue background.
-And, the addition of the smilies on the fingers really take the… cake frappe.
+Mmm… that picture looks super dreamy with the contrasted, refreshing dark brown and white drink against a bright blue background.
+And, the addition of the smilies on the fingers really takes the… cake frappe.
 To top it off, they trusted their assumption that we noticed those happy fingers when referring to them in their tweet.